chluebi/RPGBot/README.md

 - Damagetype = options: physical, magic, absolute or mixed*
 - Abilitytype = passive, enemy, ally, any, (random, enemy|ally|all, amount of targets), enemyall, allyall, all*

+- Energycost: How much energy it costs to use this ability*
+- Manacost: How much mana it costs to use this ability
+- Healthcost: How much health it costs to use this ability

 ##### Important: Passive Abilities are special, they do not deal any direct damage and just apply all the effects at the beginning of the battle

 ##### Base Damage